marchellll/apnstester/README.md

 # Runnables

-There is convenient prebuilded executables generated in OSX.
+There is convenient prebuilt executables generated in OSX.
 You could use these if you don't want to build it first.

 ```sh
 ./apnstester-darwin "Yeyeyeye" XXXXXXXXXXXXD9824E88A458A225DD31C79EC4CEFD0C6DFE46C03AAFF3A4E123123